mozilla-l10n/documentation/src/tools/pontoon/messaging_center.md

 # Sending emails and notifications in Pontoon

 Pontoon allows you to send emails and in-app notifications to contributors, with advanced filtering options.
-To send emails or notifications, go to the Messaging Center on Pontoon by selecting the [Messaging](https://pontoon.mozilla.org/messaging/) tab, which is accessible from the main Pontoon UI when logged in with an account with staff permissions.
+To access the Messaging Center, click [Messaging](https://pontoon.mozilla.org/messaging/) in the page header when logged in as Administrator.

 ## Message type